ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 P1
     Specifies the type of processing applicable.
 The permissible values are:
 AS-PFKEY
     Indicates that the indicated portion of the screen is to be interpreted as a function key hyperlink.
 The value of the function key (ENTER, PF1, etc) can be specified by parameter P2.
 If P2 is not specified, then the data at the indicated screen position is interpreted as the name of the function key.
-The values allowable as function key names are the same as those for “PfkField”, page 41)
+The values allowable as function key names are the same as those for “PfkField” <#_V456UG_41)
 AS-PARAMETER
     Indicates that the indicated portion of the screen is to be treated as a hyperlink which calls a JavaScript function.
 The data at the indicated screen position is passed as a parameter to the JavaScript function.
 The name of the JavaScript function is specified in the TO parameter of the $DECLARE instruction.
-See “JavaScript functions”, page 171 for further details.
+See “JavaScript functions” <#_V456UG_171 for further details.
 AS-HREF
     Indicates that the indicated portion of the screen is to be treated as a hyperlink which invokes the URL specified in the TO parameter of the $DECLARE instruction.
 The data at the indicated screen position is appended to the URL, followed by the contents of the P2 parameter of the $DECLARE instruction, if specified.
 P2